Prodigy Finance - August 16, 2019

 If you’re considering an international MBA, you’ve got a lot of choices to make before you step foot on campus.

 Many future MBAs begin the school shortlisting process by going through MBA ranking lists to see what schools are out there, how they fare against each other, how much they cost and expected salary increases.
+For example, an MBA aspirant hoping to specialise in Finance will take a look at the MBA Finance rankings.

 The Forbes MBA rankings look only at a single criteria: